 Pershing County Lawsuit

-Burning Man primarily enforces Intellectual Property (IP) issues in order to uphold the principle of Decommodification.
-We seek to regulate the use of the Burning Man name and imagery and prevent unwanted commercial uses, and to prevent certain uses that violate the rights of our participants.
+The Legal Team responds to Intellectual Property (IP) issues through the email alias firstname.lastname@example.org.
+We seek to regulate the use of the Burning Man trademarks and imagery, and to prevent unwanted commercial use, especially when such uses violate the privacy rights of participants, or the Ten Principles.

 Our approach almost always begins (and often ends) with a simple polite email notifying the person of the violation, which generally garners an immediate and equally polite response.
 The vast majority of IP issues are resolved with a friendly conversation, though on a rare occasion legal action is necessary.